Refinance break-even calculator.

 Get my mortgage strategy

-If you want a second set of eyes, I will sanity check your assumptions, confirm break even timing, and help you compare refinance options without rate pressure.
+If you want a second set of eyes, I will sanity-check your assumptions, confirm break-even timing, and help you compare refinance options without rate pressure.

 - Confirm whether the math works for your realistic time horizon

-- Spot traps like term resets, rolled in costs, and misleading savings
+- Spot traps like term resets, rolled-in costs, and misleading savings

 - Compare structure tradeoffs for cash flow and total cost

-Refinance break even questions
+Refinance break-even calculator questions

 How long does it usually take to break even on a refinance